talkersource/talkersource.github.io/_codebases/avios.md

 <!--more-->

-The main reason for Avios existing is not simply to have a virtual OS, as by itself this concept isn't that usefull.
+The main reason for Avios existing is not simply to have a virtual OS, as by itself this concept isn't that useful.
 Its raison d'etre is that it provides a way for people with no C experience to set up an internet server (or even mulitple ones) and then only having to code in AviosPL which is a far simpler language than C as well as not having to worry about socket coding details.